Stable Restoration and Separation of Approximately Sparse Signals: Main Results

 A straightforward way to arrive at a corresponding deterministic recovery guarantee for this problem is to consider~\dict as the new dictionary with the \emph{dictionary coherence} defined as

 One can now use BPDN to recover \vecw from \fref{eq:dictionarysplitting} and invoke \fref{thm:CaiRecoveryExt} with the recovery condition in \fref{eq:classicalthreshold}, resulting in

-However, it is important to realize that \fref{eq:straightforwardcondition} ignores the structure underlying the dictionary \dict, i.e., it does not take into account the fact that \dict is a concatenation of two dictionaries that are characterized by the coherence parameters \coha, \cohb, and \cohm.
-Hence, the recovery guarantee \fref{eq:straightforwardcondition} does not provide insight into which pairs of dictionaries \dicta and \dictb are most useful for signal separation.
-The following theorem takes into account the structure underlying~\dict, enabling us to gain insight into which pairs of dictionaries \dicta and \dictb support signal separation.
+with $n_w=n_x+n_e$.
+It is, however, important to realize that \fref{eq:straightforwardcondition} ignores the structure underlying the dictionary \dict, i.e., it does not take into account the fact that \dict is a concatenation of two dictionaries that are characterized by the coherence parameters \coha, \cohb, and \cohm.
+Hence, the recovery condition~\fref{eq:straightforwardcondition} does not provide insight into which pairs of dictionaries \dicta and \dictb are most useful for signal separation.
+The following theorem improves upon \fref{eq:straightforwardcondition} by taking into account the structure underlying~\dict and enables us to gain insight into which pairs of dictionaries enable signal separation.